Sample Size Calculator Thurstone scale

 Uncover valuable insights from the pre-screened audience with Voxco Audience.

-What’s the importance of a statistically significant sample size in the result?
+What’s the importance of statistically significant sample size in the result?

-The greater the sample size, the more statistically significant the survey results are likely to be.
+The greater the sample size, the more statistically significant the survey results will likely be.

 However, in some cases, even if you don’t have a survey sample size that represents the entire population, survey sampling can still provide useful information.
 For example, customer feedback is one of the surveys that accomplish this, regardless of whether or not the sample size is statistically significant.

-Having a statistically significant sample size can help you get a more comprehensive picture of your personnel.
-It’s still vital to send the survey even if the sample size isn’t statistically significant.
+A statistically significant sample size can help you get a more comprehensive picture of your personnel.
+It’s vital to send the survey even if the sample size isn’t statistically significant.

 Customer satisfaction surveys do not always require a statistically significant sample size.
 While your responses must be correct and reflect client sentiment, you should truly scrutinize each response in a customer satisfaction survey.

-Now that you have learned how to select an accurate sample, all you need to do is conduct your market research.
+Now that you have learned how to choose an accurate sample, all you need to do is conduct your market research.